naibarn/SmartSpec/README.md

 ---

-## 🗂️ All 40 Workflows & Commands
+## 🗂️ All 50 Workflows & Commands

-SmartSpec V6 consolidates its powerful features into a streamlined set of 40 workflows, organized by function.
-These commands form the backbone of the **SPEC → PLAN → TASKS → IMPLEMENT** lifecycle.
+SmartSpec V6 consolidates its powerful features into a comprehensive set of 50 workflows, organized by function.
+These commands form the backbone of the **SPEC → PLAN → TASKS → IMPLEMENT** lifecycle, including advanced A2UI (Automated to UI) workflows for UI automation and optimization.

 **⚠️ Remember:** Most workflows follow the **preview-first pattern** — run without `--apply` first to review, then run with `--apply` to apply changes.